What most people don’t realize about the COVID-19 Slide

 Putting COVID-19 in perspective

-Understanding the larger perspective around achievement gaps helps us to make sense of two findings in How Kids Are Performing that may initially seem to contradict one another.
+Understanding the larger perspective around achievement gaps helps us to make sense of two findings in the Fall Edition of How Kids Are Performing that may initially seem to contradict one another.
 In section 3 of the report, we document that some student subgroups have been disproportionately impacted by the pandemic.
 For example, we see that American Indian and Alaska Native students have experienced a 9-point drop in mean percentile rank scores in math, while white students have only dropped by 7 points.

 Immediately after this, we explore the question of whether existing achievement gaps were exacerbated, and we present findings that seem to contradict those above.
 The report explains that “to determine whether achievement gaps are now larger due to the pandemic, we examined differences between student groups as a function of both race/ethnicity and prior achievement.”